What Is DUI

 Reporting DUI To Insurance Company

 Any time you get convicted or cited for impaired driving, it is your responsibility to notify your insurer.
 If you don’t, they may anyways get the information, and then would lead to non-disclosure from your end as a consumer.
-This could mean that you have violated your agreement with them and on a worst case scenario, the insurance company may charge you of fraud or falsification of information.
+This could mean that you have violated your agreement with them and in a worst-case scenario, the insurance company may charge you of fraud or falsification of information.
 The insurance provider may choose not to renew your policy or cancel midterm.
 If they do continue the policy, you may pay higher premiums than what an average DUI convict pays.